Reconstructing quantum theory from diagrammatic postulates: Introduction

-While initially GPTs only appealed to single systems, under the impetus of CQM a new hybrid form was proposed (a.k.a.~OPTs), where multiple systems are supported by means of a diagrammatic backbone.
+While initially GPTs only appealed to single systems, under the impetus of CQM a new hybrid form was proposed (a.k.a.
+Operational Probabilistic Theories (OPTs)), where composition supported by a diagrammatic backbone.
 We demonstrate that, within the context of process theories, the essential structure of OPTs can be derived from the classical interface postulate.
-Hence, OPTs are subsumed within the process theory framework.
-Independently, a similar results was also obtained in \cite{gogioso2017categorical}.
+Hence, OPTs are subsumed under the process-theoretic framework.
+Independently, a similar result was also obtained in \cite{gogioso2017categorical}, where the framework of Categorical Probabilistic Theories (CPTs) was developed.
+In that paper, three requirements (Definition 1) were made of a CPT.
+The first of these is part of the definition of a classical interface, whilst we find that the second two can be derived from our postulated classical interface.
+Whilst our postulated classical interface is a mathematically stronger assumption than those made in the definition of a CPT, we find it preferable, as it has a clear physical interpretation.

-Cups and caps have been part of the structure of CQM from the start \cite{AC1} and provide a cup- and a cap-shaped wire for each system: allowing for inputs to be connected to inputs and outputs to outputs.
+Cups and caps have been part of the structure of CQM from the start \cite{AC1}, and provide a cup- and a cap-shaped wire for each system: allowing for inputs to be connected to inputs and outputs to outputs.
 Daggers have also been part of CQM since its very beginning \cite{AC2, SelingerCPM}.
-Unlike the transpose, which is constructed using cups and caps, a dagger did not have any other structural requirements besides being compositional.
+Unlike the transpose, which is constructed using cups \& caps, a dagger did not have any other structural requirements besides being compositional.
 In order to fully characterise the Hermitian adjoint of quantum theory, a \em sharpness \em constraint was added in \cite{selby2016process}.
-We demonstrate that once we have a classical interface, cups and caps, and a sharp dagger, that the only additional postulate to be imposed, for a process theory to correspond to the Hilbert space model, is the aforementioned symmetric purification postulate.
+We demonstrate that, once we have a classical interface, cups \& caps, and a sharp dagger, the only additional postulate to be imposed, for a process theory to correspond to the Hilbert space model, is the aforementioned symmetric purification postulate.